jiachengxiong/ConfSeq/conformation_prediction/README.md

 └── test_data_200.pkl
 ```

-将这些原始数据转化成训练数据, 运行
+To convert the raw data into training data, run:

 ```
 !python process.py
 ```

-生成的文件,将位于processed_data文件夹下,The expected folder structure is as follows:
+The generated files will be saved in the `processed_data` folder.
+The expected folder structure is as follows:
 ```
 raw_data/
 ├── train_data_39k_ConfSeq_aug_0.txt